Land Rover Discovery Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Land Rover Discovery are $1,534 a year for full coverage insurance.
-Comprehensive costs on average $332, collision costs $588, and liability is $456.
-Liability-only coverage costs around $508 a year, with high-risk coverage costing around $3,320.
-Teen drivers pay the most at $5,698 a year or more.
+Average insurance rates for a Land Rover Discovery are $1,534 a year for full coverage.
+Comprehensive insurance costs on average $332 each year, collision insurance costs $588, and liability is estimated at $456.
+Buying just liability costs approximately $508 a year, and insurance for high-risk drivers costs $3,320 or more.
+Teens receive the highest rates at up to $5,698 a year.

 Average premium for full coverage: $1,534

-Full coverage includes $500 comprehensive and collision deductibles, liability limits of 30/60, and includes medical and uninsured motorist coverage.
-Rates include averaging for all 50 states and for all Discovery models.
+Rate estimates include $500 deductibles, 30/60 split liability limits, and includes uninsured/under-insured motorist coverage.
+Rates are averaged for all states and Discovery models.

-Choosing to live in a large city can make a big difference on insurance rates.
-Rural areas are statistically proven to have lower incidents of physical damage claims than larger metro areas.
+Living in a larger city can make a big difference on car insurance rates.
+Rural areas tend to have a lower frequency of accident claims than cities with more traffic congestion.
+The graphic below illustrates the effect of geographic area on car insurance rates.

-These rate differences illustrate why everyone should compare rates quotes based on a specific location, instead of making a decision based on price averages.
+These examples show why all drivers should get quotes based on a specific location and risk profile, instead of making a decision based on averaged prices.

 Use the form below to get customized rates for your location.